 In the sequence of the human genome, being scarcely annotated at that time, I searched for novel potassium channel genes by a custom-designed computer program written in Delphi language.
 Because the computational power of my PC at the Department was quite limited, I installed the program on several PCs of the colleagues, and simultaneously searched the sequences of the different chromosomes, mostly overnight, for a week.
 This resulted in two previously unknown K+ channel genes (KCNV2 gene – Kv8.2 channel, and KCNK18 gene – TRESK channel, as we know them today).
-We finally succeeded in the cloning of these channels, using painstaking methods today considered as obsolete [12,13].
+We finally succeeded in the cloning of these channels, using painstaking methods, which are considered as obsolete today [12,13].
 I measured TRESK current first on the 21th of June in 2002 in the Xenopus oocyte heterologous expression system.
 I observed on the same day that TRESK is activated several-fold by the stimulation of endogenous Gq-coupled lysophosphatidic acid (LPA) receptors.
 Later I found that the stimulation of coexpressed Gq-coupled receptors, e.g. M1 muscarininc and AT1a angiotensin receptors also activate TRESK.
 This result was a key observation in my research carrier; since that time, my attention has been focused on TRESK channel.
 In the meanwhile, a Japanese group cloned human TRESK , so we have reported the mouse sequence and the unique regulation of the channel by Gq-coupled receptors and calcium for the first time .